vrunoa/appium-boost-plugin/README.md

 npm run playgorund:start
 ```

-⚠ Make sure Bluetooth is ON on your laptop
+⚠ Make sure Bluetooth is ON in your laptop